DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/general-requirements/index.md

 This specification recommends strongly to format all components of the information package (i.e. all data, metadata and other parts) as distinct computer files within the package.
 While such an approach simplifies the overall management of the Information Package and makes it easier to include, validate and modify the package, it also brings the need for a clear method for referencing between these various files.

-For example, the METS specification requires for referencing to:
+For example, when using the CS IP utilized with the METS specification referencing can occur to and between:

 - descriptive and administrative metadata files described in the `amdSec` and `dmdSec` elements;
 - content (data) files, components of documentation and schemas described in the `fileSec` element;
-- representation METS files described in the root METS file’s `structMap` element.
+- representation METS files described in the root METS file’s `fileSec`as well as the `structMap` element.

 A common approach towards referencing between metadata, and between metadata and other components of the package, is one of the core needs in Information Package validation and integrity checking.
 Different technical solutions are available for referencing and not all of these are supported across all digital preservation tools.

+In order to guarantee interoperability, all references within a CS IP Information Package must follow the requirements stated in this specification.

+**Karin: I suggest total removal of the following text, bullet points and example to aviod duplication.**

 In order to guarantee interoperability, all references within a CS IP Information Package must follow the requirements below:

 - in all occurrences of the METS `@LOCTYPE` attribute the value of it MUST be “URL”;
 - the W3C recommendation XML Linking Language (XLink) version 1.1  MUST be used for expressing references in metadata;
 - The XLink `@type` attribute MUST be used with the fixed value “simple”;
 - The value of the XLink `@href` attribute MUST be expressed as a valid URI according to RFC 3986 ;
 - Further, the value of the XLink `@href` attribute SHOULD NOT use the protocol part of the URI (e.g. `file://` or `http://`) and, in this case, MUST be interpreted as a relative path to the file (from the metadata file into which the reference is included).

 Example:
 ```xml